 Approximately 15% of adults in the United States report having at least some difficulty hearing.
 That’s roughly 37.5 million people.
 As the popularity of digital media continues to grow, it’s important to acknowledge that individuals who experience hearing loss may require additional support in order to engage with video content.
 That’s why it’s becoming standard practice for creators to offer accurate captions to accompany the media they post online.

 Thankfully, there’s no shortage of options for those looking to caption their content.
 Media hosting sites like YouTube and Panopto accept a wide range of caption file formats to give creators significant control over the captioning process.
 While these platforms may support several different file types, creators should understand what makes each file format unique.
 With an understanding of these differences, it’s easier to make informed captioning decisions.
-Let’s take a closer look at one of the most popular captioning file formats: SCC files.
+Let’s take a closer look at one of the most popular captioning file formats: SCC file.

 What is an SCC File?